MichasSlusarczyk/SharpnessImprovement/README.md

 ## Features
 List the ready features here:
-- posibility for improvement contrast
+- possibility for improvement contrast
 - choosing number of used threads
 - measuring the time of the operation